yavin-dev/docs/pages/guide/08-start.md

 For more information on joins, please check out: [https://elide.io/pages/guide/v5/04-analytics.html#joins](https://elide.io/pages/guide/v5/04-analytics.html#joins)

-## <a id="union">How do I union tables together in my semantic config?</a>
+## How do I union tables together in my semantic config?
+{: #union}

 If you want to UNION the data from two or more tables and present as a single unified table to the user, you can provide a SQL subquery in the Hjson config.

-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your union
+In path : ```app/ws/app/src/main/resources/demo-configs/models/tables/```, sharing the same file and block as tables, define your union

 ```
 {